 ATP & WTA United Cup Betting Offers 2023

-Tennis is not know as a team game but it will now have two nations World Cup events each year.
+Tennis is not know as a team game but it now have two nations World Cup events each year.
 The Davis Cup, the longest running tennis tournament in the world, and the United Cup, which replaced the ATP Cup that ran from 2020-2022.

 The new event comes with a fair amount of controversy.
-The re-vamped Davis Cup will be played at the end of the 2019 season in late November and following a short end of season break the top nations in the world will be back to contest the ATP World Team Cup.
+The re-vamped Davis Cup is now played at the end of the previous season in late November and this results in a shorter end of season break, with the top nations back to contest the ATP World Team Cup just one month later.

 ATP World Team Cup Betting Offers for 2022

 |28th December – 2nd January||Group||4x Singles (2x Men, 2x Women) + 1x Mixed Doubles|

-The New ATP Team World Cup is due to take place over the first and second week of January 2020.
-The precise dates and format are yet to be released and we will update this section as soon as they are.
+The New ATP Team World Cup is due to take place over the first and second week of January 2021.

 How The United Cup Works